• Skip to primary navigation

 So I thought I'd share this post on how to grow lentil sprouts.

-This post is about sprouting lentils for your family's lentil recipes as well as for adding to your homemade chicken feed.
+This post is about sprouting lentils for your family's lentil recipes as well as growing lentils for chickens.

 Estimated reading time: 6 minutes